hiromichinomata/sGMRFmix/README.md

 <img src="README-images/unnamed-chunk-24-1.png" width="45%" /><img src="README-images/unnamed-chunk-24-2.png" width="45%" />

 In reality, true structures are unknown.
-We should check estimated structures and consider whether it is reasonable.
+You should check estimated structures and consider whether it is reasonable.

 You can also see the structure of the anomaly state.
 To compare it with